Splitter Theorems for Graph Immersions: Introduction

-The rest of the paper is organized as follows: In section \ref{kecon}, we state the preliminary definitions and key tools, and prove Theorem \ref{sp-thm1intro}.
-Section \ref{in4econ} is dedicated to the family of $3$-edge-connected, internally $4$-edge-connected graphs, and includes the proof of Theorem \ref{sp-thm2intro} and Corollary \ref{corintro}.
+The rest of the paper is organized as follows: In \cref{kecon}, we state the preliminary definitions and key tools, and prove \cref{sp-thm1intro}. \cref{in4econ} is dedicated to the family of $3$-edge-connected, internally $4$-edge-connected graphs, and includes the proof of \cref{sp-thm2intro} and \cref{corintro}.